Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 She had warned him that he’d need to make a *very* deep study of much of Human sky-magic, and that Professor Daniel would almost certainly find out sooner or later.

 That didn’t matter.
-The Professor meant well, and Vemik trusted him---respected him---but he was not a man of the People.
+The Professor meant well, and Vemik trusted him - respected him - but he was not a man of the People.
 He couldn’t tell any of them what to do.
 So long as the weapon was ready before the Brown One tried to Take the People again, that was all that mattered.

 Tilly surprised him by giving him a funny sort of kiss, right in the middle of his face where Humans kept their nose.
 Then she went back to her hut with a grin and a giggle, and Vemik went back to his.